-This desolate hellscape between the end of the World Cup and the start of the new season is really testing our sanity.
+This desolate hellscape until the football starts again is really testing our sanity.

 Hence why we’ve delved into the most niche recesses of the football world.

 The serene beauty of players with perfectly symmetrical career paths…